s4ke/Master-Thesis/src/md/069-conclusion.md

 Implementation specifics such as different config types are well hidden away from the user with the help of default configuration instances, but can be accessed if required.
-The only thing that is not covered by our implementations is the need for specific transport logic for distributed backends for non standard data types (like Eden or in the experimental Cloud Haskell backend).
-These are easily implemented with default instances (`Trans` in Eden) or Template Haskell (Cloud Haskell).
+The only thing that is not covered by our interface is the need for specific transport logic for distributed backends for non standard data types (like Eden or in the experimental Cloud Haskell backend).
+However, these
+are easily implemented with default instances (`Trans` in Eden) or Template Haskell (Cloud Haskell).

+The only problem we currently have in terms of PArrows' generality is that the implementations do not behave the same when it comes to the exact behaviour of `parEvalN`.
+The GpH, `Par` Monad and the experimental Cloud Haskell backend's implementations of `parEvalN` do not work as required for at least the topological skeletons we showed in this thesis.
+Even though we provided a work-around for the sake of compatibility with the `ArrowLoopParallel` type class, this can only be seen as temporary.
+This problem has to be investigated further and fixed by standardizing the way `parEvalN` behaves.

 #### Summary